2007 PDL season

 The 2007 USL Premier Development League season was the 13th season of the PDL.
-The season started on April 28, 2007.
-The regular season ended on July 25, 2007.
+The season started on April 28, 2007 and ended on July 25, 2007.
+The league consisted of 63 teams across eight divisions.

 Laredo Heat finished the season as national champions, beating the Michigan Bucks on penalty kicks after a 0–0 tie in the PDL Championship game in Laredo, Texas on August 11, 2007.

 Hampton Roads Piranhas finished with the best regular season record in the league, winning 14 out of their 16 games, suffering no losses, and finishing with a +36 goal difference.

 Fresno Fuego striker Pablo Campos was the league's top scorer, knocking in 18 goals.
 Thunder Bay Chill's Gustavo Oliveira led the league with 15 assists, while Hampton Roads Piranhas keeper Evan Newton enjoyed the best goalkeeping statistics, with a goals-against average of 0.222 per game, and keeping 8 clean sheets in his 14 games.